 [SDA Bible Commentary:] The ancient and unanimous consensus of Christian tradition points to Luke as the author of the Gospel that bears his name.
 In his Ecclesiastical History (iii.
 4. 6) Eusebius (died c.
 340) specifically designates Luke as the author of this Gospel.
 A century earlier Tertullian (died c.
-230) spoke of Paul as the ‘illuminator’ of Luke, that is, the one who encouraged Luke and provided him with much of the information contained in Luke’s writings.
+230) spoke of Paul as the “illuminator” of Luke, that is, the one who encouraged Luke and provided him with much of the information contained in Luke’s writings.
 About the year a.d.
 185 Irenaeus wrote: “Luke, the follower of Paul, put in a book the gospel that was preached by him.”
-The famous Muratorian Fragment, a portion of a document written toward the close of the 2d century, agrees with Irenaeus, stating that the third Gospel was written by Luke the physician, a companion of Paul.
+The famous Muratorian Fragment, a portion of a document written toward the close of the 2d [sic] century, agrees with Irenaeus, stating that the third Gospel was written by Luke the physician, a companion of Paul.
 Early tradition thus unanimously favors Luke as the author of the Gospel that bears his name.
-There is no evidence that points to anyone other than Luke as the author.—Nichol, F.D.
-(Ed.), The Seventh-day Adventist Bible Commentary,* vol. 5, 663 (1978; 2002).
-Washington, DC.
-Review and Herald Publishing Association.
+There is no evidence that points to anyone other than Luke as the author.—Introduction [to “The Gospel According to St. Luke”].
+F. D. Nichol (Ed.), The Seventh-day Adventist Bible Commentary, vol. 5 (page 663).
+Washington, DC: Review and Herald Publishing Association (1956).‡§

-Luke was apparently a Greek physician whom Paul met at Troas.
+[Introduction to the Gospels:] Luke was apparently a Greek physician whom Paul met at Troas.
 (See Acts 16:6-10.)
 Luke joined Paul and his other companions when they first went to Greece and began the work in Europe.
 He continued to work with Paul until almost the end of Paul’s life.
 (See 1 Timothy 4:11.)
-Luke and Paul each wrote about the same amount of material; and together, they wrote most of the New Testament.
-Colossians 4:10-14 suggest that Luke was not a Jew but that he was a Greek physician.
+Luke and Paul each wrote about the same amount of material.
+Together, they wrote most of the New Testament.
+Colossians 4:10-14 suggest that Luke was not a Jew but rather that he was a Greek physician.
 Eusebius says that Luke was from Antioch.
 Tradition suggests that Luke was martyred in Greece by being crucified on a live olive tree.

-The book of Luke was apparently written before a.d.
+[Introduction to the Gospels:] The book of Luke was apparently written before a.d.
 62 as suggested by the following reasons.
 The book of Luke was apparently written before Acts, and Acts seems to end with Paul’s early imprisonment at Rome in about a.d.
 61 or 62.

+[Introduction to the Gospels:] No doubt, Luke was aware of many oral stories about the life of Jesus, and he tried to determine which of those stories were true.
+Because Luke probably spoke to many of the less prominent individuals involved in the life of Jesus in one way or another, he mentioned many more names of those people—particularly the women—than did the other Gospel writers.